Get in touch with ENSTA Students'office at the Brest campus (BDE)

 You can begin your long-stay visa application process three months before your official start date.
 The earlier you do this, the better.

-The steps involved and documents required may vary depending on the country.
+The steps involved and documents required may vary depending on your country of origin

 We therefore recommend that you follow the different stages for Submitting your application